GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

     lbAddr: ""
     domain: demoexample.gluu.org #CHANGE-THIS to the FQDN used for Gluu
       # Networking configs
-    nginxIp: "" #CHANGE-THIS  to the IP recieved from the previous step
+    nginxIp: "" #CHANGE-THIS  to the IP received from the previous step
     isDomainRegistered: "false" # CHANGE-THIS  "true" or "false" to specify if the domain above is registered or not.
   nginx:
     ingress: